ghartsel/DoreStaticSiteGenerator/README.md

-# Welcome to *DoreStaticSiteGenerator*
+# Welcome to the *DoreStaticSiteGenerator*

 The Dore static site generator is written in Go and inspired by Hugo, for implementation efficiency, and Sphinx, for documentation-centric technical content authoring and deployment.
-Through structure and convention, Dore attempts to promote good documentation practices.
+Using structure, convention, and other technologies, Dore attempts to promote good documentation practices.

 ## Features